kenjitheman/newsman/README.md

 └── users.json
 ```

-## installation
+## Installation

 ```shell
 git clone https://github.com/kenjitheman/newsman
 ```

-## usage
+## Usage

-- create .env file and inside you should create env variable with your api key:
+- Create .env file and inside you should create env variable with your api key:

 ```.env
 TELEGRAM_API_TOKEN=YOUR_TOKEN
 ```

-- then you should uncomment commented lines in tg/tg.go \
+- Then you should uncomment commented lines in tg/tg.go \
-	- **( ! you need uncomment commented lines only if you using this way !)**
+	- **( !
+You need uncomment commented lines only if you using this way !)**

 ```go
 //"github.com/joho/godotenv"